bytebase/bytebase.com/content/changelog/bytebase-2-22-1.md

 - Improve TLS support for MongoDB, SQL Server, and PostgreSQL.
 - Show roles, databases, and IDPs in audit logs.
 - Record binding diff in SetIamPolicy in audit logs.
-- Set the application name as Bytebase for MySQL and PostgreSQL connections.
+- Set the application name to Bytebase for MySQL and PostgreSQL connections.
 - Improve compatibility for Oracle and MSSQL.

 <IncludeBlock url="/docs/get-started/install/install-upgrade"></IncludeBlock>